GluuFederation/gluu-gateway/gluu_flask_demo/README.md

 ![Create Client for Consumer](img/gg_consumer_client.png)

 Once you create the client, you will see credentials for the consumer client.
-Copy the credential info for later.
+Copy the credential info for later use.

 ![Consumer Client Credentials](img/gg_consumer_client_info.png)